programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### YouTube and Scholarly Research

 While YouTube has often been associated with entertainment, it is also a place where significant debates – explicit and implicit – play out between diverse demographics across the political spectrum.
-The platform therefore houses a wealth of culturally-relevant data that researchers and academics have begun to explore.
+The multimedia platform houses a wealth of culturally-relevant data that researchers and academics have begun to explore.

-Built into YouTube’s structure as a video-sharing platform is a space for extensive user comments and discussions.
+Built into YouTube’s structure as a video sharing platform is a space for extensive user comments and discussions.
 While YouTube comments often take the form of short responses to the video and to other comments, their content and purpose can vary widely.
 Viewed as whole texts, they can frequently showcase broader ideological leanings, gleaned from the commenter's reaction to viewing a specific video.

 Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives: for example, qualitative sociological studies of YouTube users who have been purportedly radicalized through the platform.
 YouTube video comments represent a unique body of text – or corpus – of discourse, that describes how viewers receive and perceive politically charged messages, mostly from moving image media.